WireFrameRate/PencilKitForSketch/README.md

 Areas of the Toolpicker are:
 * Control Buttons: Undo, Redo, and More.
 Library provides enabled and disabled states for light- and dark-mode.
 * Tools: Pen, Marker, Pencil, Eraser, Selection, and Ruler.
 Library provides selected and deselected states for light- and dark-mode.
+Drawing tools also provide a text override for opacity.
 * Color Palette: Six buttons with overrides for color and selected state.
 The buttons themselves are universal (light- and dark-mode use the same symbol), however the selected state symbol has separate symbols for light- and dark-mode.